moonrepo/proto/docs/debugging.md

 Debugging proto is straight-forward, simply place `println!` or `dbg!` statements throughout the codebase, and build a debug target with `cargo build --workspace`.

-Now instead of executing the `proto` binary, execute `target/debug/proto`.
+Now instead of executing the global `proto` binary, execute the local `target/debug/proto`.

 ## Environment variables